 From Mwanza, a traveler can take a flight or car to access the national park.
 There are flights to the park operated by several flight companies such as Coastal Aviation and Auric Air.
 If you are already in Mwanza, you can take advantage and visit one of the top national parks in Africa.

 To put it simply, Serengeti National Park is in Tanzania.
 The Serengeti ecosystem, however, is found in both Tanzania and Kenya.
-So you can say that Serengeti is also in Kenya if they are referring to the ecosystem.
+So, you can say that Serengeti is also in Kenya in that optic.

-The most advertised activity for in the national park is Game Drives and there’s absolutely nothing wrong with it.
-However, you can do plenty of other activities in the park that may be more appealing.
+The most advertised activity in the national park is Game Drives and there is absolutely nothing wrong with it.
+However, you can do plenty of other activities in the park that you may find more appealing.

-For avid safari-goers and adrenaline seekers, you can get a balloon Safari.
-It offers a new experience in game viewing.
+For avid safari-goers and adrenaline seekers, you can get a balloon Safari for a new experience and a new take on game viewing.

-A Serengeti balloon safari offer a unique view of the park and its inhabitants.
-It’s a half-day activity done from dawn that will still leave you plenty of time to do other activities in the afternoon.
+A Serengeti balloon safari offers a unique view of the park and its inhabitants.
+It is a half-day activity done from dawn that will still leave you plenty of time to do other activities in the afternoon.